Lydney Harbour: information for boaters

 To ensure the safety of navigation of all boats in the River Severn, the main channel must be recognised as a narrow channel in the context of The International Regulations for the Prevention of Collisions at Sea.
-Rule 9 of these Regulations, about narrow channels, is particularly important for all boats using the River Severn and Lydney Harbour.
+Rule 9 of these regulations, about narrow channels, is particularly important for all boats using the River Severn and Lydney Harbour.

-You should note that large or commercial boats on the river may have restricted navigation and be unable take action to avoid a collision because of the narrow channel and severe tides.
+You should note that large or commercial boats on the river may have restricted navigation and be unable to take action to avoid a collision because of the narrow channel and severe tides.

 Plan your passage into the harbour